-This half-year, two period course examines the development of the Eastern Hemisphere with an emphasis on global studies.
+This one-year, one period course examines the development of the Eastern Hemisphere with an emphasis on global studies.
 Using appropriate technology, students develop an understanding of current world issues and relate them to geographical, historical, political, economic, and cultural contexts.